tomjnapier/tomjnapier.github.io/_posts/2026-03-26-accessible-chatbots.md

 We know that form inputs need to be labelled so that users know what to do.
 There should be a visible label, and an accessible name (usually just the same as the label).
 Sighted users can rely on the visible label to know what to input, and screen reader users will hear the accessible name of the input.

 Voice recognition software users work with a combination of the two.
-Most voice recogntion users will speak commands based on what they see on screen.
+Most voice recognition users will speak commands based on what they see on screen.
 Then the software interacts programmatically with the accessible name.
 So, I can see an input labelled "First Name", I say "click First Name", and as long as the accessible name matches, my command should work.

 This is fairly basic need, and one that most teams understand the importance of.
 When it comes to chatbots, an unfortunate trend has taken hold.
 There’s some design convergence around not visibly labelling the prompt input field.
 Some chatbots use placeholder text, but that's not really much better.
 Chat-GPT, Copilot, Google AI mode and Claude all use placeholders to label the prompt input.
 They also each have curious ways of providing accessible names.